 As large-scale production ramps up, the cost of equipment becomes a bigger factor in a business plan.
 A startup that needs to extract hundreds or thousands of pounds per day can get started in ethanol for a cost in the hundreds of thousands.

-So why invest so much more in CO2?
-The lowest daily operating costs, which was previously mentioned, is the primary rational.
+So why might you want to invest so much more in CO2?
+The lowest potential daily operating costs, which was previously mentioned, is the primary rational.
 The other methods require the constant purchase, storage, use and disposal of large amounts of flammable liquids.
 This can be a heavy burden from a workflow, regulatory, and monthly expense perspective.
 CO2 is highly tunable.
 With CO2 you can vary factors such as time, temperature, and pressure to create different products.
 Ethanol products need to go into more stages of refinement to be turned into various products such as distillate.

 Processors who choose CO2 as their primary extraction method are often considering long-term viability and survivability.